If you ask a CFA charterholder which CFA exam level they found the toughest, they are likely to answer either Level 2 or Level 3.

 Hopefully my experience and some of these tips will work for you too on the challenge that Level 3 represents.
 If you have anything you’re not sure about, you can reach out to us either at the Forum or via comments below.

-Meanwhile, here are other related articles of interest to help your CFA Level 3 preparations:
+Meanwhile, here are other related articles to help your CFA Level 3 preparations:

 - Free and Upgraded – 300Hours CFA Study Planner